 Certification & measurement

 The Greasy-Gooney 10K course was certified for USA Track & Field by Neal Riemenschneider on 11 August 1999.
 The cerification number is VA99025RT.
-(Due to new USATF rules, technically our course's certification has "expired", but our route is unchanged from our first running in 1999.
+(Due to USATF rules instituted after our course was measured, technically our course's certification has "expired", but our route is unchanged from our first running in 1999.
 But we may recertify it at some point in the future, now that the course has been fully paved.)

 The course is 100% paved.
 Prior to 2013, a large portion of the Gooney Manor Loop (from the quarter mile mark to about mile 3.9) had been gravel, but for some reason VDOT decided to pave the entire loop that summer.
 The improved footing makes for a slightly faster course than before, although the road is still just as narrow, winding, and hilly as it's always been.